 In the case of snake plant, it’s always better to water too little than too much.
 If the plant looks healthy, wait a day longer than you normally would to water again.
 Over-watering is one of the only ways you can kill this hardy houseplant.

 Since snake plants are succulents, they thrive in dry conditions.
 They need no supplemental humidity.
 Do not mist or place too near a humidifier.
 Wet conditions are not good for this plant.

+Like with all houseplants, fertilizer is an important part of snake plant care.
 Feed your snake plant once a month in spring through fall with a houseplant fertilizer formulated for succulents.

 Although my houseplant fertilizer of choice is typically Jack’s, I use a different brand for my succulents.
 They need a special blend of nutrients to thrive.

 The best I’ve found is Cute Farms Succulent, Cacti, & Aloe Fertilizer (Amazon link).
-I love how easy it is to apply – just spray on the soil once a month before watering – and it really makes a huge difference in the plant’s health.
+I love how easy it is to apply – just spray on the soil once a month before watering – and it really makes a huge difference in the plant’s growth.
 I switched to this from Miracle-Gro and never looked back!

 Although the plant is well-known for its ability to tolerate low light, it will grow more quickly and look best if grown in bright, filtered sunlight.
 If you have a low light area of your home that you want to spruce up with a plant, this one will do just fine – it may just grow more slowly.

 Never place snake plant in direct sun.
 If you place your plant in a window that receives direct sun, make sure to move it at least three feet away from the glass.